jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2019-04-14-set-up-taranis-x-lite/index.md

 ---

 <div class="article-update-notification">
 This is a sponsored review.
-Be that as it may, I still stand by every word and this is my objective and honest review of the drone.
+Be that as it may, I still stand by every word and this is my objective and honest review.
 I'd never write a misleading article or point anyone in the wrong direction.
 </div>

 I recently got the [Taranis X-Lite][1] and was excited to try it out.
 I have watched the reviews, had a rough idea of what to expect, but really wanted to experience the radio for myself and see how it would work for me.